 - Executive summary

-The executive summary is one of your best chances to grab a potential investors interest if you are seeking financing.
+As the saying goes, ‘first impression counts’.
+The executive summary is one of your best chances to grab a potential investor’s interest if you are seeking financing.

-If you are a startup business, you will not have that much information as an established business, therefore, stick to your strengths; which are your background and experience and also demonstrate that you have done thorough market analysis as indicated in step two above.
+If you are a start-up business, you will not have that much information as an established business.
+It is thus better to stick to your strengths such as your background and experience.
+You can also show that you have done thorough market analysis as indicated in step two above.